Are spanking and later alcohol abuse related? And if so, how?

 On the other hand, we know from around the world a simple but essential fact.
 It’s that alcohol abuse is lower where young people learn about drinking in moderation from an early age.

-Flawed research and faulty logic form a very weak foundation on which to build alcohol policy.
+Flawed research and faulty logic form a very weak basis on which to build alcohol policy.

-Heath, Dwight B. (Ed.)
-International Handbook on Alcohol and Culture.
-Westport, CT: Greenwood, 1995.
+- Heath, D. (Ed.)
+Handbook on Alcohol and Culture.

-Peele, S. Don’t Panic!: a Parent’s Guide to Understanding and Preventing Alcohol and Drug Abuse.
-Minneapolis: CompCare, 1983.
+- Peele, S. Parent’s Guide to Preventing Alcohol and Drug Abuse.